-Left View of Dallas Arts District in 2018 Tower, Arts Apartments, 1900 Pearl, and the progress of Hall Arts phase II bring a much-needed mix of new uses to the District.
+Left View of Dallas Arts District in 2018 Arts Plaza, Hall Arts phase I, Museum Tower, Arts Apartments, 1900 Pearl, and the progress of Hall Arts phase II bring a much-needed mix of new uses to the District.
 The renovation of the Trammell Crow Center into a new mixed-use office building and construction of the Hall Arts Phase II hotel and residences reflect the increasing investment in Downtown and growing interest in creating a dynamic, mixed-use neighborhood in the Arts District.
 However, the current uses and physical environment do not yet realize the vision of the Arts District as a vibrant urban district.